An Act respecting the National Research Council of Canada

 Marginal note:Short title

-“Council” means the Council established by subsection 3(1);
+Council means the Council established by subsection 3(1); (Conseil)

-“Minister” means such member of the Queen’s Privy Council for Canada as may be designated by the Governor in Council as the Minister for the purposes of this Act;
+Minister means such member of the Queen’s Privy Council for Canada as may be designated by the Governor in Council as the Minister for the purposes of this Act; (ministre)

-“President” means the President of the Council appointed under subsection 3(1).
+President means the President of the Council appointed under subsection 3(1). (président)

 Marginal note:Council established

-3. (1) There is established a Council, to be called the National Research Council of Canada, consisting of a president and not more than 18 other members to be appointed by the Governor in Council.
+3 (1) There is established a Council, to be called the National Research Council of Canada, consisting of a President, a Chairperson and not more than 10 other members, to be appointed by the Governor in Council.

 Marginal note:Council incorporated

-(2) The Council is a body corporate that has power to acquire and hold real, personal, movable and immovable property for the purposes of and subject to this Act.
+(2) The Council is a corporation that has power to acquire, hold, sell or otherwise dispose of and loan or lease real, personal, movable and immovable property for the purposes of and subject to this Act.